 - Fill out the planner before leaving each day - this is done whole class with guidance from me

 - Take home all needed materials - I tell the students what they will need at the end of each day

 - Complete and return assignments on time

 - Do careful, neat work, always showing best effort

-When homework is not turned in on time a Homework Notice is issued.
-Students are ask to take the notice home and have it signed.
-They should return the signed notice and the missing work the next school day.
-If the work does not come in the next day, the student will stay in for recess.
+When homework is not turned in on time, a Homework Notice is issued.
+Students are asked to take the notice home and have it signed.
+The signed notice and the missing work should be returned to school the next school day.
+If the work does not come in the next day, the student will come in during lunch.
 If Homework Notices start to become a routine occurrence, a conference will be set up to discuss ways to help the student with homework responsibilities.Friday Folders: Friday folders are blue and come home most Fridays with notices and completed work.
 There is a signature page just so I know that you received the folder.
 Signed Friday folders are due back to school on Monday morning.

 - Help set up a consistent organized place for homework to be done.

 - Help your child establish a schedule for completing homework with sufficient time.